townsquare-interactive/next-gen-transformer/README.md

 -   NEXT_PUBLIC_VERCEL_TEAM_ID: Our Townsquare Vercel team ID
 -   NEXT_PUBLIC_VERCEL_AUTH_TOKEN: Vercel auth token
 -   VERCEL_PROJECT_ID: ID of the current vercel project
+-   CREATE_SITE_DOMAINS: Decides whether or not a domain is published when creating a landing page (default: 1)

+These env variables are also present in the .env.example file where you can see any default values and copy them to your .env file.

 ```bash
 npm i